Skip to main content

 Line: Discount

 Discount amount applied to the line item.
-Negative value.
+Always a negative value (e.g., -5.00).
 The Shopify API does not support setting per-line-item discounts when creating orders.

 When importing, if line items have Line: Discount values but no explicit Discount row is present, the discount amounts will be automatically summed and applied as an order-level fixed discount.
 This prevents discount data from being lost during store-to-store migrations (e.g., when orders have automatic discounts or script-based discounts that don't have a discount code).